 Bangkok cafe: Our amazing find

-Bangkok is intense (read about our experience with kids by clicking here).
+Bangkok is intense.
 It is hot and crowded and loud.
 In the middle of the smoky city, the stench of fermented fish sauce lingers in the air, combined with the fumes from the traffic.

 Sometimes you just need a cafe with neon-pink-and-rainbow wallpaper that smells like candy floss and gummy bears- and so it happened that our very female family took Patrick to visit the famous Unicorn cafe in tucked-away part of the city.